CodeMaster7000/OTP-Generator/README.md

 # OTP Generator

-A program to generate an OTP (One Time Password), with C++ and C# versions available.
+A program to generate a 6-digit OTP (One Time Password), with C++ and C# versions available.